-No absences are allowed for clinical classes or rotations.
-Absences from clinical classes or rotations will result in termination from the ADN program.
+Absences from clinical classes or rotations may result in termination from the ADN program.

 Tardiness is a disruption of the learning environment for everyone and is highly discouraged.
 Students are expected to be in class 10 minutes before the start of class.
 Students arriving 1-5 minutes late, either at the start of a class or upon returning from break, will receive a tardy on their attendance record.
 Two tardies will accumulate an absence on the student's attendance record.
 Students arriving more than 5 minutes late will not be allowed into the clinical setting.